You can migrate your projects from using the

 If you use dbt Core, you no longer have to download an independent driver to interact with Databricks.
 The connection information is all embedded in a pure-Python library called

-In both dbt Core and dbt Cloud, you can migrate your projects to the Databricks-specific adapter from the generic Apache Spark adapter.
+You can migrate your projects to the Databricks-specific adapter from the generic Apache Spark adapter.
+If you're using dbt Core, then skip to Step 4.

 The migration to the